 If you are required to self-isolate or social distance as per instruction from the NHS, UK/Scottish Government or similar, we would expect that where possible you will continue with your PhD research to the best of your ability from home (or where you are self-isolating/social distancing from).
 To maintain your supervision, we would expect communication with your supervisor via means other than face-to-face meetings, e.g. email/phone call/video call.

 Please note, time spent self-isolating/social distancing will not count towards your 13 weeks of sick pay as we would expect you to continue with your research.
-If your personal circumstances meant you were not in a position to continue with your research during your self-isolation/social distancing, a funded extension may be considered.
+If your personal circumstances meant you were not in a position to continue with your research during your self-isolation, a funded extension may be considered.
 Please see the Extensions section below for more details on the extension process.

-Please also advise your supervisor and/or HEI admin of your situation.
 This way, if you do need support later on as part of an extension request, or, are eligible for sick leave, we will have a record of things, which will make the process easier.
-We would also encourage you to refer to the advice from your HEI for Covid-19, for suggested wellbeing resources.
+We would also encourage you to refer to the advice from your HEI for COVID-19, for suggested wellbeing resources.
 Furthermore, many Researcher Development departments are signposting or creating resources.
 Please see the examples provided by the University of Edinburgh, as well as the advice provided by The Wellbeing Thesis.

 If your supervisor is working from home (self-isolating or your home institution’s campus is closed), then where feasible you should continue working with your supervisor via other means, e.g. email/phone call/video call.

 If your supervisor is off sick, please seek supervision from your second supervisor.
 If for any reason, this is not possible, please contact your home institution and SGSSS accordingly.

-Please Note: As per ESRC guidelines, SGSSS is not permitted to fund any travel (or associated costs) to countries the Foreign and Commonwealth Office (FCO) advises against visiting.
+Please Note: As per ESRC guidelines, SGSSS is not permitted to fund any travel (or associated costs) to countries the Foreign, Commonwealth